craftycodie/MineOnline/README.md

 These are features MineOnline will bring to Minecraft.

 - Skins and Cloaks
-- Resource Files (Sounds, the right ones for each version!)
+- Sounds (the right ones for each version!)
-- Server List
+- Server List (accessible in launcher and game)
 - FOV Slider
 - Microsoft Login Support
 - Classic World Saving
 - Screenshots (F2)
-- Texture packs for versions before Alpha 1.2.2 (when it was officially added)
+- Texture packs (for versions before Alpha 1.2.2, when it was officially added)
-  - Custom font support.
+  - Custom font and animated texture support.
-- GUI scaling for versions before Beta 1.5 (when it was officially added)
+- GUI scaling (for versions before Beta 1.5, when it was officially added)
+- Full Discord Integration
+- Tab player list.
 - Secure Server Authentication (online-mode and verify-names)
 - Resizable & Fullscreenable Applets with Mac and Linux Support
 - Bit depth fix (removes jagged lines from clouds and other stuff).
-- Full Discord Integration
-- Tab player list.

 ![launcher](launcherdemo.png)